 - Sermon Notes

-Jesus said that there will be many false prophets and false messiahs who will mislead many.
 There will be wars and rumors of war.
-There will be famines and earthquakes that will grow greater in intensity and be closer together as the events of the last days draw near.
-There will be a great falling away, or apostasy, as unrighteousness and worldliness increases, and most people’s love will grow cold.
+There will be plagues and famines and earthquakes that will grow with greater intensity and be closer together as the events of the last days draw nearer.
+There will be a great falling away, or apostasy, as unrighteousness of worldliness increases and most people’s love will grow cold.

-He said, “The coming of the Son of Man will be just like the days of Noah before the flood.
+Jesus then spoke of the importance of watching for the return of the Son of Man and being ready.
+“The coming of the Son of Man will be just like the days of Noah, before the flood.
 They were eating and drinking and marrying and giving in marriage and did not understand until the flood came and took them all away.”

-He said that the Lord will come like a thief in the night.
+“The Lord will come like a thief in the night,” Jesus said.
 “If the master of the house had known what hour the thief was coming, he would have been on the alert.
-For this reason, you too be ready; for the Son of Man is coming at an hour when you did not think He will.”
+For this reason you to be ready; for the Son of Man is coming at an hour when you did not think He will.”

-In chapter 25, Jesus gives parables about the importance of watching and waiting and being ready for the last days.
-These parables tell us what God wants us to do with our lives while we’re waiting for His return.
+In chapter 25, Jesus gave two more parables about the importance of watching and being ready.
+These parables are significant because they give insight and understanding into what God wants you to do while we’re waiting for His return.

 I. Be Ready by Being Faithful

-- Parables are given to teach one main point.
-We are not to torture a parable to extract nuances of theology.There is an old saying, “If you torture a parable long enough, it will confess to anything.”
+- A parable is given to teach one main point.
+One of my professors in Bible college used to say, “Don’t torture a parable to extract nuances of theology, for if you torture a parable long enough, it will confess to anything.”

-- Many years ago, when I first read this parable, I didn’t know what a talent was and assumed it meant the gifts and abilities God had given me.
+- When I first read this parable many years ago, I didn’t know what a talent was, and I assumed it meant the gifts and abilities God had given me.

-- God gave you your heart, your soul, your mind and your strength and expects you to use those things for His glory.
+- God entrusts to you your heart, soul, mind and strength and expects you to use those things for His glory in your daily living.

-- He also gives you abilities and capacities to learn and to grow and expects you to use that for His glory as well.
+- He also gives you your abilities, your capacities to learn and to grow and expects you to use those for His glory as well.

-- The wise servant is the one who received from his master and then invested it.
-In other words, he did something with it, which then produced something more.
+- The wise servant is one who received from his master and then invested it, in other words, he did something with it, which produced something more.

-- The point is to be about your Father’s business.
-Invest your life.
+- Be about your Father’s business.
 What is your Father doing?
-He’s changing lives and that’s what He wants you to be doing as well.
+It’s about people, that’s what matters to God.
+He’s changing lives and that’s what He wants you to be about as well.

-Illus – Why does God gives spiritual gifts to the church?
-Every spiritual gift is given for the purpose of building up and edifying the church.
+Illus – God gives spiritual gifts to the church.
+For what reason?
+Every spiritual gift is given for the purpose of building up and edifying the people of the church.

-- It’s all about being faithful to what God has asked us to do with our lives.
+- It’s all about being faithful to what God has ask you to do with your life.

 James 4:3, You ask and do not receive, because you ask with wrong motives, so that you may spend it on your pleasures.

-- Notice also that he gives according to their abilities.
-We could be jealous over other people’s abilities, but it would just take away from our own faithfulness to what we have been given.
+- It’s also interesting that He gives according to their abilities.
+We could be jealous over other people’s abilities, but it would just take away from being faithful to what God has given us.

 Illus – I remember a critical turning point in my life when a pastor challenged me to have something to show for how I spent my life.